MattScuteri/self-driving-car/README.md

 * `edge`: if the user has a working prototype with Arduino microcontroller, this command runs the prototype using computer vision based edge detecting algorithms.
 * `learned`: after running the `edge` command a number of times, the user should have amassed a good number of training images.
 Running this command will train the built-in neural network and run the prototype using the trained model.
 * `demo_edge`: this command runs the edge detection algorithms with a sample video.
 This is meant for users wishing to execute the code, but do not have a working prototype.
 * `demo_learn`: this command is meant to be run after the `demo_edge` command to train the built-in neural network using sample frames and directions from the sample video.
+For the purposes of the demo and for the convenience of the user, a trained model, `driver_model.h5`, has also been included in this repo, making the training of the neural network optional.

 ### Edge Detection
 The file `edge_detecion.py` houses the algorithms used to detect lanes on the road and determine which direction the vehicle should go.
 This file is only active using the `edge` and `demo-edge` commands.
 The edge detection portion of the project features a series of OpenCV functions that manipulates and crops the video to focus on a specific region of the screen.